-A diverse holiday club programme will be rolled out across the County during the summer holidays.
-Organisations will be providing a mixture of activities which help children stay healthy, active, socially connected, develop new skills and try new experiences.
+A diverse holiday club programme will be rolled out across the county during the summer holidays.
+Organisations will be providing a mixture of activities that help children to stay healthy, active, socially connected, develop new skills and try new experiences.

-There will also be activities for families of children with Special Educational Needs and Disabilities (SEND), which will include some day trips to North Yorkshire venues and attractions.
+There will also be activities for families of children with special educational needs and disabilities (SEND), which will include day trips to North Yorkshire venues and attractions.

 Funding for the scheme has come from the Department for Education’s Holiday Activities and Food Programme.
 The County Council has commissioned North Yorkshire Together, a partnership between Rural Arts, North Yorkshire Sport and North Yorkshire Youth to run the programme in the county, under the banner of FEAST North Yorkshire.

 Organisations still interested in providing activities to children over summer can apply for grant funding up until July 26.

 Making the most of summer at The Barn